Bexxi002/Ricing/README.md

 > ❝ 002 ❞

 My ever-evolving dotfiles setup for a cozy, clean, and catppuccin-powered i3 environment on **Debian 12 (Bookworm)**.
-Built with intention, minimalism, and a little rebellious soul. 🖤

 ---